GianlucaNaples/Sky_Task_Browser/README.md

 So now I have my app task in the Django project and the task model ready to be used.

-First thing now is to define an URL for my task app and modify the view, so that I can query the database, after having populated the DB with some tasks.
+First thing now is to define a route in the URLS file for my task app and modify the view, so that I can query the database, after having populated the DB with some tasks.
 In order to have a better look app, I used bootstrap with some CSS.
 To do so, I crated a base.html file in the templates directory.
 Having a base.html file is a good design, so I can have multiple page with the same style and format just inheriting from the base